 For further tips on caregiving for a loved one with Alzheimer’s or dementia, click here.

-At Hillendale Home Care of Walnut Creek, CA, we can ensure your loved one is well cared for when you need to find some me time.
-Contact us today at 925-933-8181 to learn about Alzheimer’s care Walnut Creek and the surrounding areas depend on.
+At Hillendale Home Care, we can ensure your loved one is well cared for when you need to find some me time.
+Contact us today at 925-933-8181 to learn about our Alzheimer’s and dementia care in Walnut Creek and the surrounding areas.